asm-dev/katas/README.md

 # Katas

-Repository used to gather coding challenges and various exercises done as part of IronHack and KeepCoding bootcamps, and a few completed katas from HackerRank and CodeWars challenges.
+Repository used to gather a quite wide variety of coding challenges and exercises done mainly during a couple of web dev bootcamps with IronHack and KeepCoding.
+This repo also stores a few HackerRank and CodeWars solved katas.

-## Languages used
+## Languages

 - Python
 - JavaScript
 - TypeScript

+## Frameworks

+- Ionic